 Words can not describe the soaring Rocky Mountains encapsulating pristine lakes, fast flowing aqua blue rivers and cute towns with wooden buildings.
-Not to mention the cities within the province that boast a skycraper skyline, gastronomic delights and a buzzing nightlife.
+Not to mention the cities within the province that boast a skyscraper skyline, gastronomic delights and a buzzing nightlife.

 Alberta has more than 8.2 million hectares of protected space for wildlife to inhabit.
 This might give you insight into the sheer size of Alberta.
 With more than 600 lakes, thousands of hiking trails and an abundance of culture there are so many things to do in Alberta!

 THINGS TO DO IN ALBERTA, CANADA

-PRINCESS ISLAND PARK
+PRINCE’S ISLAND PARK

 On our first morning, we were up early with still being on UK time.
 After a scrumptious breakfast and a nice coffee at the Westin, Calgary we explored the nearby neighbourhood.
-In particular Princess Island Park!
+In particular Prince’s Island Park!
 It is so close to the city, but far enough to get a view of the skyscaper skyline.
 The park has a nice playground for the kids and stunning views of Bow River.

 The fast flowing aqua blue colour comes from the nearby Rocky Mountains.
 It was crazy to think we were only a stones throw from our downtown hotel, The Westin, Calgary (I mean, literally a ten minute walk) but already felt like we were in the heart of Canadian nature at its best.

-Our kids had the best time, it’s defintiely a fun way to spend an afternoon in Calgary.
+Our kids had the best time, it’s definitely a fun way to spend an afternoon in Calgary.
 Skyline Luge is based inside the Olympic Park.
 There are huge ski ramps, mountain biking and zip lining inside too.
 So much to do in both winter and summer!

-The saskatoon berry farm is based on the outskirts of Calgary.
-Featuring what feels like a cowboy village with saloon style arhitecture, its a picturesque setting to say the least.
+The Saskatoon berry farm is based on the outskirts of Calgary.
+Featuring what feels like a cowboy village with saloon style architecture, its a picturesque setting to say the least.
 There is a nice walk around gardens, beautiful sunflowers grow amongst old vintage rusted cars with the backdrop of countryside in the distance.

-CALGARY HOTEL RECOMENDATION
+CALGARY HOTEL RECOMMENDATION

 As I mentioned previously, we stayed in the Westin, Calgary, right in the centre of the city and only moments from the banks of the Bow River.
 The hotel featured several restaurants and it’s very own Starbucks.
 We had perfect conjoining rooms for our family.
 Featuring a lounge area ,as well as three double beds, there was ample space for our two kids to play and for us adults to relax and unwind.